A pub, hotel and petrol station at the Dutch House Roundabout near Prestwick Airport.

 🌍 Operators & Official Websites:

 Planning for a service area on the fields to the south of the Dutch House Roundabout started in the late 1980s, with BP the first to propose a forecourt and restaurant in 1988.
 A rival plan came from Esso in 1989 for a forecourt, restaurant and hotel however both plans were refused.
 BP eventually gained planning permission in 1993 for a forecourt, restaurant and hotel, which were built, opening in 1994 as a BP forecourt, Travel Inn and the 'Monkton Lodge' branch of Brewers Fayre.

 The Brewers Fayre restaurant was the victim of a major fire on 2 April 2000, which saw 50 firefighters spend more than 5 hours tackling the blaze.
 Following the fire, the restaurant was demolished and replaced with the building we see today, opening later in the same year.

-2 bp pulse electric vehicle charging points were installed here in 2020 and are due to go live in late 2021.
+2 BP Pulse electric vehicle charging points were installed here in 2020 but due to power supply issues are yet to go live.

 |Kilmarnock (7 miles)||Services on the A77||none|